dustingetz/react-cursor/README.md

 ## Comparisons to similar libraries

 There exist several similar libraries (most notably [Cortex](https://github.com/mquan/cortex)) that tackle exactly the same problem. `react-cursor` has one distinguishing
 feature: the ability to trivially implement a correct shouldComponentUpdate.
 Note that to do this correctly, not only do equivalent values at equal paths need to be `===`, but `set` handlers at equal paths also need to be `===`.
 (If the path changes, the DOM event handlers may need to be updated as well, requiring a render.)

 I also believe `react-cursor` is the only library that attempts to address [React's double setState issue](https://github.com/facebook/react/issues/122).

-## notes

-`value` and `set` are the chosen nomenclature to directly line up with React's value/set convention.

-Cursors are implemented in terms of [React.addons.update](http://facebook.github.io/react/docs/update.html).

-`react-cursor` currently depends on underscore, but this will be factored out (sooner if someone asks me for it).

-Please email the maintainer (dustin.getz@gmail.com) with questions, discussion or feature requests.

 ## Contributors

-The initial prototypes of `react-cursor` were pair programmed by [Dustin Getz](https://github.com/dustingetz) and [Daniel Miladinov](https://github.com/danielmiladinov).
+The initial prototypes and thought work for `react-cursor` was pair programmed by [Dustin Getz](https://github.com/dustingetz) and [Daniel Miladinov](https://github.com/danielmiladinov).

 ## License